 Class of February 2016

-Alfred is a mixed media visual artist who likes to work with paint, films, and glassblowing.
+Alfred is a mixed media visual artist who works with paint, films, and glassblowing.
 Alfred also enjoys food-scaping and permaculture.
-He has been living in Costa Rica for the past 10 years.
-Alfred would like the course to be the beginning of a lifelong relationship with boat building and he hopes to sail the world.
+He has lived in Costa Rica for the past 10 years.
+Alfred would like the course to be the beginning of a lifelong relationship with boat building and hopes one day to sail the world.